 In a clinical trial, adverse events among HIV-1-infected women were not different among untreated women and women treated with zidovudine.
 It is not known whether risks of adverse events associated with lamivudine are altered in pregnant women compared with other HIV-1-infected patients (see Human data below).

-Human Data: Lamivudine: Lamivudine pharmacokinetics were studied in pregnant women during 2 clinical studies conducted in South Africa.
-The study assessed pharmacokinetics in: 16 women at 36 weeks gestation using 150 mg lamivudine twice daily with zidovudine, 10 women at 38 weeks gestation using 150 mg lamivudine twice daily with zidovudine, and 10 women at 38 weeks gestation using lamivudine 300 mg twice daily without other antiretrovirals.
-Lamivudine pharmacokinetics in pregnant women were similar to those seen in nonpregnant adults and in postpartum women.
+Human Data: Lamivudine: Lamivudine pharmacokinetics were studied in pregnant women during 2 clinical trials conducted in South Africa.
+The trial assessed pharmacokinetics in: 16 women at 36 weeks gestation using 150 mg lamivudine twice daily with zidovudine, 10 women at 38 weeks gestation using 150 mg lamivudine twice daily with zidovudine, and 10 women at 38 weeks gestation using lamivudine 300 mg twice daily without other antiretrovirals.
+Lamivudine pharmacokinetics in pregnant women were similar to those seen in non-pregnant adults and in postpartum women.
 Lamivudine concentrations were generally similar in maternal, neonatal, and umbilical cord serum samples.

-Zidovudine pharmacokinetics were studied in a Phase 1 study of 8 women during the last trimester of pregnancy.
+Zidovudine pharmacokinetics were studied in a Phase 1 trial of 8 women during the last trimester of pregnancy.
 As pregnancy progressed, there was no evidence of drug accumulation.
-The pharmacokinetics of zidovudine were similar to that of nonpregnant adults.
+The pharmacokinetics of zidovudine were similar to that of non-pregnant adults.
 Consistent with passive transmission of the drug across the placenta, zidovudine concentrations in neonatal plasma at birth were essentially equal to those in maternal plasma at delivery.

-COMBIVIR should not be administered to pediatric patients weighing less than 30 kg, because it is a fixed-dose combination that cannot be adjusted for this patient population.
+COMBIVIR is not recommended for use in pediatric patients who weigh less than 30 kg because it is a fixed-dose combination tablet that cannot be adjusted for this patient population [see DOSAGE AND ADMINISTRATION].

-Clinical studies of COMBIVIR did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-In general, dose selection for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
-COMBIVIR is not recommended for patients with impaired renal function (i.e., creatinine clearance less than 50 mL/min) because it is a fixed-dose combination that cannot be adjusted.
+Clinical trials of COMBIVIR did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+In general, caution should be exercised in the administration of COMBIVIR in elderly patients reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy [see CLINICAL PHARMACOLOGY].

 Additional Combivir Information